Here

 It’s also the title of the film

-Was das Wasser erzählt is a Kunst-und-Bau project of the City of Zürich for the Wohnsiedlung Leutschenbach in Zürich-Seebach.
-The body of work created by the artists Maria Iorio / Raphaël Cuomo comprises a film, a text installation, a book published by edition fink, and this online platform, which will be developed over the coming months to reflect all parts of the project by the time it ends.
-The production of the book and the finalisation of the film are under way.
-You are definitely going to spot a heron and a film crew at work in your neighbourhood, down by the stream!
+Was das Wasser erzählt (2018–2026) by Maria Iorio / Raphaël Cuomo is an art and architecture project of the City of Zürich for Wohnsiedlung Leutschenbach in Zürich-Seebach.
+The body of work comprises a film, a book published by edition fink, a site-specific text installation and website wasdaswasser.xyz.
 More information about the project and upcoming presentations can be found below, as well as the credits.

 Entends la voix de l’eau (Birago Diop, Souffles)